Taylor series: Analytic functions

 and so the power series expansion agrees with the Taylor series.
-Thus a function is analytic in an open disk centered at b if and only if its Taylor series converges to the value of the function at each point of the disk.
+Thus, a function is analytic in an open disk centered at b if and only if its Taylor series converges to the value of the function at each point of the disk.

 If f (x) is equal to the sum of its Taylor series for all x in the complex plane, it is called entire.
-The polynomials, exponential function e^{x}, and the trigonometric functions sine and cosine, are examples of entire functions.
+The polynomials, exponential function e^{x}, and the trigonometric functions of sine and cosine, are examples of entire functions.
 Examples of functions that are not entire include the square root, the logarithm, the trigonometric function tangent, and its inverse, arctan.
-For these functions the Taylor series do not converge if x is far from b.
+For these functions, the Taylor series do not converge if x is far from b.
 That is, the Taylor series diverges at x if the distance between x and b is larger than the radius of convergence.
-The Taylor series can be used to calculate the value of an entire function at every point, if the value of the function, and of all of its derivatives, are known at a single point.
+The Taylor series can be used to calculate the value of an entire function at every point, provided the value of the function and all its derivatives are known at a single point.

 Uses of the Taylor series for analytic functions include: